Medical Mission

 Thanks to the support that VFV receives from both its international volunteers, the organization is able to give medical relief clinics to surrounding rural towns which are rotated between each year.
 The services provided at such missions vary between missions but over recent years have seen efforts made to address culturally significant medical procedures, dental repairs, vaccinations and general health check ups.

-In recent years, Volunteer for the Visayans has worked diligently with volunteers from the University of Western Ontario, local doctors, nurses and government officials to provide free medical services for hundreds of individuals across the course of one day.
+In recent years, Volunteer for the Visayans has worked diligently with local doctors, dentists, nurses, and international volunteers to provide free medical services to hundreds of individuals across the course of one day.